wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Development/SSLCertification.md

 ![LIGHTTPD](./images/ssl3.png)

 In other words, the look pretty much equivalent.
-There might be some additional steps that could bump up the minor blemishs on key exchange
-and cipher strength but I didn't go that far.
+There might be some additional steps that could bump up the minor blemishs on "key exchange" and "cipher strength" but I didn't go that far.